ShamyukthaB/AI_Lab/Ex.No12_MonkeyBanana.md

 To find the sequence of plan for Monkey Banana problem using PDDL Editor.

 ###  Algorithm:
-Step 1:  Start the program <br>
+1. Start the program.
-Step 2 : Create a domain for Monkey Banana Problem. <br> Step 3:  Create a domain by specifying predicates. <br> Step 4: Specify the actions GOTO, CLIMB, PUSH-BOX, GET-KNIFE, GRAB-BANANAS in Monkey Banana problem.<br>
+2. Create a domain for Monkey Banana Problem.
+3. Define predicates for the problem.
+4. Specify actions: `GO-TO`, `CLIMB`, `PUSH-BOX`, `GET-KNIFE`, `GRAB-BANANAS`.
-Step 5:   Define a problem for Monkey Banana problem.<br> Step 6:  Obtain the plan for given problem.<br>
+5. Define a problem instance for the Monkey Banana problem.
+6. Obtain the plan for the given problem.
-Step 7: Stop the program.<br>
+7. Stop the program.

 ### Program(Domain):
 ```